Sri Lanka lowland rain forests: Mammals

 Sri Lanka lacks the land area to support large animals.
 Although fossil records of ancestral forms of rhinoceroses, hippopotamuses, and lions have been found.
 Despite the small number of species, this ecoregion is home to several near-endemic mammals, including one strict endemic species, the jungle shrew.
 The two endemic shrews, the Asian highland shrew and the jungle shrew are listed as vulnerable and endangered respectively.
 The Sri Lanka leopard, the largest carnivore of the island, is identified as threatened.
-Asian elephants live in small numbers in these rain forests and are listed as endangered.
+Sri Lankan elephants live in small numbers in these rain forests and are listed as endangered.
 Unlike in dry-zone forests, where they live in large numbers, this ecoregion's elephant population is faced with habitat loss and fragmentation.

+Sinharaja Forest Reserve supports the last two remaining lowland rainforest elephant individuals in the country.

 The Indian hare, fishing cat and rusty-spotted cat are some of the other mammals who dwell in this ecoregion.

 The near-endemic and strict endemic mammals live in the areas listed below.
 Strict endemic species are marked with an asterisk.